-28.10) The ball race is simply dropped into the rebate in the rear of the plastic sideframe, however it needs retaining.
+29.10) The ball race is simply dropped into the rebate in the rear of the plastic sideframe, however it needs retaining.
 To retain the ball race run a very small amount of superglue around the edge of the outer race; try using a knife blade to apply the superglue.
 If you would rather keep away from the actual bearing whilst applying the glue, cut a small groove away from the hole at each side of the bearing insert the bearing and let the glue run to the edge of the bearing down the groove.
 See Photo: PBogie Ball Race.jpg.
 This photo shows where to make the small gluing grooves as a pair of red lines.

-- 28.11) Clean up as required two centre bolster mouldings and attach to the rear of the sideframe mouldings.
-The bottom of the square section should be level with the underside of the sideframe moulding and the horizontal position should be central between the axle boxes.
-See Photo: Bogie speedo drive. jpg - 28.12) Use the supplied nuts and bolts to (loosely) affix the sideframe mountings to the underside of the main stretcher plate.
+29.11) Clean up as required two centre bolster mouldings and attach to the rear of the sideframe mouldings.
+The bottom of the square section should be level with the underside of the sideframe moulding and the horizontal position should be central between the axle boxes.See Photo: Bogie speedo drive.jpg

+29.12) Use the supplied nuts and bolts to (loosely) affix the sideframe mountings to the underside of the main stretcher plate.
 The mountings butt up to each side of the strengthening channel.
 Insert the drive axle in place and tighten the bolts.
-If required use the supplied small fibre washers to reduce axle end float. - 28.13) Remove the Rear End Channel With Location Lugs (E6) from the etch, clean the edges and fold into a channel along the half etched grooves.
+If required use the supplied small fibre washers to reduce axle end float.

+29.13) Remove the Rear End Channel With Location Lugs (E6) from the etch, clean the edges and fold into a channel along the half etched grooves.
 Attach to the end of the strengthening channel by first locating the lugs into the grooves in the back of the bogie sideframe moulding.
-See Photo: Bogie 4.jpg & Bogie 5.jpg. - 28.14) Remove the Front End Channel With Guard Iron Slots (E5) and two Guard Irons (E10) from the etch, clean the edges and fold into a channel along the half etched grooves and affix the guard irons into the slots ensuring they are kept tight into the etched grooves. - 28.15) Attach the front channel to the previously folded joggled mounting (Step7).
-The exact position of the folds can now be adjusted so that the channel is level with the outer edges of the moulded sideframes. - 28.16) Insert the Balance Beam Assembly making sure the chain sprocket is on the same side as the drive axle and secure in place with a wire retainer.
-See Photo: Bogie 6.jpg. - 28.17) Fabricate pickups from the supplied wire and copperc-lad components.
-Fitting the pickups is a bit tricky with this new arrangement as there's a lot of stuff to get around, but it can be done! - 28.18) Fit the motor in place and attach the drive worm.
-Ensure the worm and worm-wheel are centered together.
+See Photo: Bogie 4.jpg & Bogie 5.jpg.

+29.14) Remove the Front End Channel With Guard Iron Slots (E5) and two Guard Irons (E10) from the etch, clean the edges and fold into a channel along the half etched grooves and affix the guard irons into the slots ensuring they are kept tight into the etched grooves.

+29.15) Attach the front channel to the previously folded joggled mounting (Step29.7).
+The exact position of the folds can now be adjusted so that the channel is level with the outer edges of the moulded sideframes.

+29.16) Insert the Balance Beam Assembly making sure the chain sprocket is on the same side as the drive axle and secure in place with a wire retainer.
+See Photo: Bogie 6.jpg.

+29.17) Fabricate pickups from the supplied wire and copperclad components.
+Fitting the pickups is a bit tricky with this new arrangement as there's a lot of stuff to get around, but it can be done!

+29.18) Fit the motor in place and attach the drive worm.
+Ensure the worm and worm-wheel are centred together.
 Fit the drive chain ensuring it is not too tight as that will cause poor running, noise and excessive wear and chain stretch.

-Leave straight until attached to bogie - 28.19) The guard's door have additional steps fitted to Driver's side the rear of the bogie, align the steps with the guard's door.
+29.19) The guard's door have additional steps fitted to the Driver's side rear of the bogie, align the steps with the guard's door.
 Fold the step mounting as shown in the diagram above, but fold over the top of both mounting legs.
-See Photo: Bogie Showing Guard Steps.jpg. - 28.20) There are two different types of axle box covers supplied in the kit, use the slightly domed Timken covers.
+See Photo: Bogie Showing Front Guard Steps.jpg.

+29.20) There are two different types of axle box covers supplied in the kit, use the slightly domed Timken covers.

+29.21) Cut step treads 15mm long from the supplied 5mm wide styrene strip.
+Sand the edges of the treads to a slightly rounded shape and fix to the step supports as required.